 The building is contained within a square, a springing point for monumental Islamic architecture, and broken up into enclosed, formal outdoor and indoor spaces, contained within the unified geometrical space.

 The walls are constructed out of local quartzite, random rubble masonary, which provide thermal mass to stabilize the extremes of temperature, and reinforces the building’s connection to its surroundings.
-Enclosed courtyards become outdoor eating, and exhibit areas, which the plantation of native trees and shrubs provide color, living sculpture, a cool microclimate, and cross ventilation.
+Enclosed courtyards become outdoor eating, and exhibit areas, where the plantation of native trees and shrubs provide color, living sculpture, a cool microclimate, and cross ventilation.